sbackus/antifa-witches/README.md

 ### PORTRAYING FASCISM

-Be a hateful bigoted fuck.
+Be a hateful, bigoted, racist fuck.
 Keep your hate a secret.
-Shroud it in nationalism and respectability.
+Shroud it in nationalism, respectability and traditionalism.
 Always deny your fuckery.
 Use dog whistles and secret symbols to gather your supporters.
 Project reassuring strength and unity.
 Express contempt for the weak.
-Appeal to traditionalism.
+Maintain power heirarchies.
+Remember equality is a scam and life is permanant warfare.
-Steal and distort the rhetoric of the left.
+Steal and distort the rhetoric of the witches.
-Hint at palingenetic rebirth.
+Hint at glorious palingenetic rebirth.
-Fear difference.
+Conform to conventional values.
+Follow powerful authoritarians.
+Think in rigid categories.
+Fear and punish difference and nonconformity.
+Obsess over other people's sexuality.
 Make "jokes" that punch down.
-Appeal to emotion, not logic.
+Claim to be logical.
+Dismiss anything emotional, introspective, or tender-minded.
+Never play defense.
+Project your darkest desires and hypocracy onto the witches.
 Spread propaganda.
 Gaslight everyone.
+Be an "alpha", not a "cucK"
 Get the moderates to defend your rights.  `
 Get the pundits to be your apologists.
 Let the cops carry the guns and truncheons.
+Kill the antifascists if you can get away with it.
+Disavow violence.

 # SAFETY